MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     <img src="./assets/url_companies.png" width="80%">
 </p>

-### Scrape customer reviews with Scrapy : step 2
+### Scrape customer reviews with Scrapy : step 2️⃣

 <i>All the scrapy code can be found in this <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/scraping/scrapy">folder</a></i> 📁

-Ok, now we're ready to scrape the data we need with Scrapy.
+Ok, now we're ready to use Scrapy to fetch the customer reviews listed inside each company url.

-First you need to make sure Scrapy is installed.
-Otherwise, you can install it using
+First, you need to install Scrapy either using:

 - conda: `conda install -c conda-forge scrapy`

 or